Nikhil210206/Bus_Tracking/README.md

 # Bus_Tracking
-A Bus Tracking app for the college students of SRM University, Kattankulathur campus.
+A Bus Tracking app for the college students of SRM University, Kattankulathur campus